 oṃ mune mune mahāmunaye svāhā

 Traditionally,we devote additional time and energy to the practices of generosity and the performance of meritorious deeds.
 For example, we might practice life release.
-Thus, we can purchase animals that otherwise would be killed like earthworms, shellfish or fish.
+Thus, we can purchase animals that otherwise like earthworms, shellfish or fish that otherwise would die violently.
 Then we release them into the environmentally appropriate natural habitats while making prayers and positive aspirations.
 When we give the gift of life we also extend the donor’s lifespan and create positive circumstances.
 Other practitioners also may wish to practice life generosity by eating a pure vegetarian diet during the month, or at least on the full moon day.

 In addition to performing virtuous deeds, we can take this opportunity to spend more time in study, reflection, and meditation.
 So, if we need inspiration, we can visit the Wisdom Blog and Guru Rinpoche archives to view or listen to more teachings.
 We can spend a session reciting and reflecting on the Treasury of Blessings practice written by the great Mipham Rinpoche.
 Additionally, it would be very helpful to read and contemplate Dilgo Khyentse Rinpoche’s commentary on that practice: The Sage Who Dispels Mind’s Anguish.